U.S. Commerce Secretary says 5G priority for Trump administration

 “Whoever pursues it, whoever does it, we’re very much in support of 5G.
 We need it.
 We need it for defense purposes, we need it for commercial purposes,” he added.

+T-Mobile and Sprint said the combined company will invest $40 billion over the next three years to upgrade networks to accommodate 5G.

+Shares for both companies were down about 2.5 percent at midday trading.

-Reporting by Makini Brice and David Lawder; Editing by Susan Heavey and Chizu Nomiyama
+Reporting by Makini Brice and David Lawder; Editing by Chizu Nomiyama and Nick Zieminski